 Maybe your child has always been anxious, but now their worries seem to be intensifying.
 Getting ready for school is becoming more difficult.
-There always seems to be something at school that your child feels nervous or anxious about about.
+There always seems to be something at school that your child feels nervous or anxious about.
 Maybe your child tends to be a perfectionist.
-They are unable to cope with they do not get things “just right.”
-Your child is constantly seeking reassurance and rely on approval of others.
-As a a parent, this can become quite exhausting.
+They are unable to cope and they do not get things “just right.”
+Your child is constantly seeking reassurance and relies on the approval of others.
+As a parent, this can become quite exhausting.
 Anxiety can even cause physical symptoms.
 Your child may be experiencing more physical pain, such as stomach aches and headaches.

 What’s more, often times the anxiety cannot be explained or rationalized away.
 Our instinct is to tell children:

 “You’ll be okay.
 It’s just a short book report.
 Everyone has to do it.”